Sisters of Nazareth: Child abuse

 According to one victim of Nazareth House in Aberdeen "I didn't want money.
 We have tried every way to get the church to accept what happened, but they've done nothing.
 Nothing.
 These are major things, the experience was a severe danger to people's lives."
 She points out that "15 members of my group have taken their own lives.
 I am all right, I'm surviving.
 I don't need financial help.
 Money would never take away what happened - God's representatives on earth behaving in such an appalling manner."
 She had worried about what had happened for years.
 "I need answers, not just about Betsy but about the whole damned thing.
 I telephoned Cardinal Winning, and asked him to do something about all the things that were coming to light about Nazareth House.
 He said very little, I would have liked him just to say sorry.
 He wasn't prepared to accept that it was the truth.
 I felt terrible all over again."

 In autumn 2000, Sister Alphonso, appearing as Marie Docherty, was convicted of four charges of cruel and unnatural treatment.
 Sheriff Colin Harris ordered that several other charges be rejected and said that he would only admonish, rather than imprison, her because of her age and her health.
 She was advised to take a holiday.

 In September 2014, when the Inquiry's module 2 was examining forced child migration to Australia, Sister Brenda McCall, representing the Sisters of Nazareth, admitted that the order had sent about 111 children to Australia, and acknowledged that this was a grave injustice to the children and their families.
 A Sisters of Nazareth reference from 1928 stated that the scheme was also to help "spread Catholicity" in Australia.
 Sister Brenda said that the sisters "acted in good faith" in cooperating with the scheme and were assured by the Australian government and the Australian Catholic hierarchy that it would be good for the children.

 In 2019 the Scottish Child Abuse Inquiry issued a report on the Sisters of Nazareth orphanages in Aberdeen, Cardonald, Lasswade and Kilmarnock in Scotland.
-They concluded that between 1933 and 1984, children who had been in the care of Sisters of Nazareth orphanages had encountered sexual abuse "of the utmost depravity."
+They concluded that between 1933 and 1984, children who had been in the care of Sisters of Nazareth orphanages had encountered sexual abuse "of the utmost depravity.".
+In 2025 the Sitsers of Nazareth agreed to pay up to £5.75 Million to victims of abuse at their orphanages in Scotland.